MagentaCodes/landing-magenta-codes/README.md

 # Landing Magenta Codes

-:sparkling_heart: 💖 🚺  In this landing page, we will show your information, objectives and team of leaders, we will also make an invitation for the girls to join as volunteers in our community.
+💖 🚺  In this landing page, we will show your information, objectives and team of leaders, we will also make an invitation for the girls to join as volunteers in our community.